Your app icon is one of the most important parts of your app after the design, functionality, and name.

 Unlike their earlier app icon, the new Amazon app icon doesn’t include any text.
 The primary color is reminiscent of a cardboard box, with a splash of blue like the tape Amazon uses.
 While they dropped the text, they did retain the A to Z “smile” from their logo.
 Their app icon does two things:

-• It assures you that the app is for Amazon.
+- It assures you that the app is for Amazon.

-• It “tells” you what the app is for, i.e., shopping.
+- It “tells” you what the app is for, i.e., shopping.

 Google’s logo, which you see every time you open the main search page, is also instantly recognizable.
 But as with Amazon, it wouldn’t scale or fit neatly into a square.
 They overcame this by only using the distinct G and colors of their logo.
 This approach also made it possible for them to make their other apps easily recognizable.
 Most of their other app icons still use Google’s colors with symbols that are easily associated with the app’s function.

 Shapes and symbols are also a great way to do what Amazon and Google do with their app icons.
 Suggesting what the app does is useful when your app is not for an established business.
-When seeing your app icon in the app store, users can more easily see what the app does.
+When users see your app icon in the app store, they can more easily see what the app does.
 Many design apps use paintbrushes, pens, and pencils in their app icons.
 And music apps favor records, parts of an instrument, or musical notes.
 However, it is easy to end up with an app icon that looks too similar to the icons of thousands of other apps.
 By playing around with different shapes and symbols, you can still suggest the app’s function while standing out.

 Avoid Using Text